 Add protein powder at your own risk

 Protein powders are so dry that it will likely mess up the ratios and you’ll need to add more honey to get them to hold together.
-Or, you could follow this recipe or this one instead.
+Or, you could follow this recipe instead.
 Those energy bite recipes already incorporate protein powder.
 And remember, if you’re using these for a pre-run snack, too much extra protein will limit what your body can digest.
 Carbs are the most easily digestible and accessible form of energy during a workout!

 Form bars instead of balls